Every Bride Should Know These 10 Wedding Makeup Tips

 Research application methods

-‘The best wedding make-up should last as long as you do so I love M·A·C’s Prolongwear range which includes foundations, concealers, lip and eye products that provide superior wear that will see you through your wedding day and night,’ says Rebecca.
+Rebecca adds, "The ideal wedding makeup should last as long as you do," and she recommends M.A.C.'s Prolongwear line, which contains foundations, concealers, lip and eye products that have exceptional wear and will last you through the wedding day and night.

 Highlight the brow bone